renebohne/digitale-dinge/content/pages/blog/author/rene-bohne.md

     has_border: true
     background_color: secondary
 seo:
-  title: Posts by Dianne Ameter
+  title: Posts by René Bohne
   description: This is the author archive page
   extra:
     - name: 'og:type'